-Class I Shares may be offered to large institutional investors such as sovereign wealth funds and pension funds only who are acting for themselves or in a fiduciary, custodial or other similar capacity and clients of certain distribution entities approved by the Fund with separate fee arrangements for independent advisory or discretionary asset management services.
+Class I Shares may be offered to large institutional investors such as sovereign wealth funds and pension funds only who are acting for themselves or in a fiduciary, custodial or other similar capacity.

 Class P Shares may be offered to clients of certain financial intermediaries or distribution entities approved by the Fund ("Approved Intermediaries").